-They can also provide information about general health topics like diet and exercise, as well as advice on products like home healthcare supplies and medical equipment.
+They can also provide information about general health topics like diet and exercise, as well as advice on products like home health care supplies and medical equipment.

 Compounding (the mixing of ingredients to form medications) is a very small part of a modern pharmacists’ practice.
-Nowadays, pharmaceutical companies produce medicines and provide them to pharmacies, where pharmacists measure the right dosage amounts for patients.
+Nowadays, pharmaceutical companies produce medicines and provide them to pharmacies, where pharmacists measure the right dose amounts for patients.